Emma Saïd Ben Mohamed

-Emma Saïd Ben Mohamed (10 December 1876 – 18 July 1930) was a French singer and circus performer.
-She was the maternal grandmother of Edith Piaf, France's national chanteuse. she worked as a singer and circus performer.
+Emma Saïd Ben Mohamed (10 December 1876 – 18 July 1930) was a French circus performer.
+She was the maternal grandmother of Edith Piaf, France's national chanteuse.

 Early life

-Emma was born on 10 December 1876 in her parents' car, which was stationed on the rue de la Paix in Soissons, France.
-Her father, Saïd Ben Mohamed, a Kabyle acrobat, was born in 1827 in Mogador.
+Emma was born on 10 December 1876 in her parents' car, which was parked on the rue de la Paix in Soissons, France.
+Her father, Saïd Ben Mohamed, an Algerian Kabyle acrobat, was born in 1827 in Mogador, now known as Essaouira today.
 Her mother, Margherita (alternatively Marguerite; née Bracco), also an acrobat, was born in 1830 in Murazzano, Italy.
 Saïd and Margherita were married on 4 February 1853 in Poitiers.
 Two of Margherita's sisters, Anna and Maria Elisabetta, also married Moroccan circus performers.

 Career

-In 1894, Emma married fellow circus performer Auguste Eugène Maillard, whom she met whilst they were touring together with the circus.
-Her stage name at this time was "Aïcha".
+In 1894, Emma married fellow circus performer Auguste Eugène Maillard, whom she met while they were touring with the circus.
+Her stage name at this time was Aïcha.
 In 1895, their daughter, Annetta Giovanna was born in Livorno.
-Annetta went on to become a cabaret singer, under the stage name of Line Marsa.
-In 1915, Annetta gave birth to a daughter, who would later become the legendary French singer Édith Piaf.
+Annetta became a cabaret singer under the stage name of Line Marsa.
+In 1915, Annetta gave birth to a daughter, French singer Édith Piaf.

-Emma's husband, Eugène, died in 1912.
-Emma became the primary caregiver of her granddaughter, Édith, from 1915 to 1918.
-However Édith was a neglected child, and subsequently was sent to her paternal grandmother in Normandy.
+Emma's husband Eugène died in 1912.
+Emma became the primary caregiver of her granddaughter Édith from 1915 to 1918.
+However Édith was a neglected child, and she was sent to her paternal grandmother in Normandy.
 Emma remarried in 1923 to Adolphe Louis Cornu, a hairdresser.
-At the beginning of the 1920s, she lost her ability to sing, so she became a cleaner.
+At the beginning of the 1920s, she lost her ability to sing, and she became a cleaner.